-In a reaction towards restoring his self esteem, he went into the Willow Tree for a drink.
+In the reaction towards restoring his self-esteem, he went into the Willow Tree for a drink.
 There were four girls who had been out for the day, drinking a modest glass of port.
 They had some chocolates on the table.
-Paul sat near, with his whiskey.
+Paul sat near with his whisky.
 He noticed the girls whispering and nudging.
 Presently one, a bonny dark hussy, leaned to him and said: